oimilo/suna/apps/mobile/APP_STORE_COPY.md

 ---

 ## Promotional Text
-**Meet Kortix – Your Super AI Worker That Never Sleeps**
+**Meet Milo – Your Super AI Worker That Never Sleeps**

-While other AI tools just chat, Kortix takes action.
-Research, analyze, create, automate – Kortix is your ultra-intelligent colleague that handles complex tasks while you focus on what matters.
+While other AI tools just chat, Milo takes action.
+Research, analyze, create, automate – Milo is your ultra-intelligent colleague that handles complex tasks while you focus on what matters.

-Plus, Kortix integrates with all your favorite apps (Gmail, Drive, Notion, Slack, and more) so it can perform actions directly in them.
+Plus, Milo integrates with all your favorite apps (Gmail, Drive, Notion, Slack, and more) so it can perform actions directly in them.
 Your AI worker doesn't just create – it works in your actual apps.

 *New in v1.0: Multi-modal intelligence, voice interactions, app integrations, and powerful automation that delivers real results.*